fidgetech/curriculum/docs/4_react/3_react-with-redux/BF-4-3-5-1-react-with-redux-independent-project.md

 ---

 ## Independent Projects Overview

 ---

-Project prompts will be available on Epicenter at 8:00 am Friday for both full-time and part-time students.
 Project prompts will be available on Epicenter once you let your instructor know that you have reached the end of a section.
 Before you begin your project, make sure to take a moment to review the [Independent Projects and Code Reviews](../../pre-work/getting-started-at-epicodus/1-0-0-09-independent-projects-and-code-reviews) lesson.

 ## React with Redux Project Objectives
 ---